mhshahzad/order-pizza-api/README.md

 `python server.py`

-Try it in your browser: `localhost:5000/api/orders`
+Try GET method in your browser: `localhost:5000/api/orders`

 To read the documentation: `localhost:5000/api/ui`